15 Ideas: What’s the Best Paneer Substitute?

 A good paneer substitute includes many or most of the characteristics of paneer:

-Creamy Texture: Paneer has a creamy and slightly crumbly texture.
+• Texture: The substitute should have a similar texture to paneer.
+Paneer is firm and slightly crumbly texture.
 It’s not as dense as some other cheeses, like cheddar or mozzarella.

 Gopi brand paneer package.